Rigid Differentially Closed Fields: Introduction

 \item This argument really shows that if $T$ is an $\omega$-stable theory, $A$ is a definably closed substructure of a model of $T$ that is not a model of $T$ and $\M$ is a prime model extension of $A$, then there is a non-trivial automorphism of $\M$ fixing $A$ pointwise.

-\item While this argument guarantees the existence of a non-trivial automorphism, it's possible there is only one.
+\item While this argument guarantees the existence of a non-trivial automorphism of $K/k$, it is possible that it is only one.
 If $k$ is a model of Singer's theory of {\em closed ordered differential fields} \cite{singer}, then $k^\dcl=k(i)$ and complex conjugation is the only non-trivial automorphism of $k^\dcl/k$.

 Omar Le\'on S\'anchez pointed out that the construction of a rigid differentially closed fields gives the first known examples of differentially closed fields $K$ such that $K\ne k(i)$ for any closed ordered differential field $k\subset K$.